 In summer, the grapevines will be growing fast.
 You'll see lots of activity in the vineyards: pruning and shaping them to control how much sunlight falls on the grapes.
 In a year when too many grape clusters form, vineyard managers also "drop fruit," leaving only a few to concentrate flavor.

 Contrary to what you find in other places, the north end of Napa Valley is its hottest part in summer, thanks to the cooling effects of the San Francisco Bay at the south end.
-On a hot day, temperatures can vary by as much as 20°F between Carneros (coolest and furthest south) and Calistoga (hottest and furthest north).
+On a hot day, temperatures can vary by as much as 20-degrees between Carneros (coolest and furthest south) and Calistoga (hottest and furthest north).

-Averages are just numbers and what's going to happen during your trip may be different.
+Averages are just numbers, and what's going to happen during your trip may be different.
 Check the short-range forecast a few times during the week or two before you go to get a better picture of what will happen.

-Pros and Cons of Going to Napa in Summer
+Pros and Cons

 Summer days in Napa will be mostly clear and sunny.
 The vineyards are in full, green growth and the days are long, leaving time for dining alfresco after a day of wine-tasting.
 Many wineries host summer festivals, and it's a wonderful time of year for a winery picnic.

 The biggest downside of visiting Napa in the summer is overcrowding.
-In fact, I try to avoid it from late May through August.
 If summer is the only time you can go, don't let that stop you.
-If your schedule is flexible, consider another time of year instead.Continue to 2 of 3 below.
+If your schedule is flexible, consider another time of year instead.

 It's easy to forget that Napa is primarily an agricultural area.
-The most traditional of agricultural events, the Napa County Fair happens in July.
+The most traditional of agricultural events, the Napa County Fair, happens in July.

-Instead of going to Napa in the summer when it's busy, hot and overcrowded, you might also want to visit Napa in Fall for the grape harvest —and the fall color in the vineyards.
+Instead of going to Napa in the summer when it's busy, hot and overcrowded, you might also want to visit Napa in Fall for the grape harvest, and the fall color in the vineyards.

-Napa in Spring is newly green and the spring-blooming mustard can be spectacular.
+Napa in Spring is newly green, and the spring-blooming mustard can be spectacular.